tkaria/HackYourFuture/README.md

 ## DDL
 Designing and creating a database
-Our goal is to create an address book that contains the name, address and phone numbers of our friends.
-How do we start?
+Our goal is to extend the todo list example you started in node to use a database.
+First we will use a relational database (MySQL) and then we will do the same thing with a NoSQL databse (probably Mongo).

 Our design should allow us to update data easily and avoid duplication while allowing flexibility *Extra reading*